supraja-nukala02/sql_practice/README.md

 WHERE Department NOT IN('IT');
 SELECT EmpName, Department from Employees
 WHERE Department IN('IT');

+-- Between Operator
+SELECT EmpName,Salary from Employees
+WHERE Salary between 40000 AND 50000;

+-- Like Opeator
 SELECT EmpId,EmpName from employees
 WHERE EmpName LIKE '_A%';